sree2694/StoreClone/README.md

 # StoreClone
- Cloning Amazon involves building a full-featured e-commerce application that replicates the core functionalities of the Amazon platform.
+ Cloning Online Shopping involves building a full-featured e-commerce application that replicates the core functionalities of the Online Shopping platform.